makSShandybo/ShakespeareTypeWriter/README.md

 # ShakespeareTypeWriter
-Создание LSTM модели для написания текста в стиле Шекспира с алгоритмом поиска лучшего предсказания Beam Search
+Creating an LSTM model for Shakespearean-style writing with Beam Search algorithm for best prediction